-As part of our process, we will work in the Game Innovation Lab's state of the art user research labs, run by Professor Dennis Wixon, who was formerly the founding manager of the Microsoft Games User Research Lab.
+We know we are not finished, however, and as part of our continuing process, we will continue working in the Game Innovation Lab's state of the art user research labs, run by Professor Dennis Wixon, who was formerly the founding manager of the Microsoft Games User Research Lab.
 Dr. Wixon is now a full time faculty member at USC and the Microsoft Endowed Professor in User Experience.
-He will assist us in evaluating the way in which the game is reaching our goals for overall player experience, usability and depth of understanding of the content.
+He will continue to assist us in evaluating the way in which the game is reaching our goals for overall player experience, usability and depth of understanding of the content.

-In addition to evaluating the overall player experience of the game, we will also track metrics of how players interact with the game environment: how many of the textual references they encounter, where they go, what they do, their success rates for using the game features, etc. These will all be tracked during the alpha and beta periods in order to optimize the game for the best experience.
+As we evaluate the overall player experience of the game, we dig deeper into the metrics of how players interact with the game environment: how many of the textual references they encounter, where they go, what they do, their success rates for using the game features, etc. These will all be tracked during the alpha and beta periods in order to optimize the game for the best experience.
 And later, in order to understand how the game is performing as it reaches a wider public.
 We are very familiar with using these types of metrics in gameplay and will be able generate daily, weekly and monthly reports of our game metrics for internal use.
-We will not distribute these metrics beyond our team and advisory board, however, and no personal information from players will be tracked.
+We will not distribute these metrics beyond our team and advisory board, however, and no personal information from individual players will be tracked.

-In terms of quality assurance, we will use a custom bug-tracking database in the lab to organize our efforts.
-The game will be distributed to a small community of players to create a test bed likely students and graduates of the game program at USC.
-These players will be able to submit bug reports to the team for resolution.
-Our back-end metrics can help with this as well, as it will track machine and operating system information, as well as crashing instances so that we can find patterns of errors.
+In terms of quality assurance, we are currently using an Asana database in the lab to organize our playtesting feedback.
+The input from playtests is submitted to our Asana project, discussed and triaged by the team on a bi-weekly basis.
+As we move toward finalizing the content of the game, we will be hiring a full time quality assurance lead to be sure that all feedback is considered, but also that we are testing the game stability on all intended platforms.
+We will hire bug testers to work find and record issues so that the development team can address these.
+Our back-end metrics can help with this as well, as we will track machine and operating system information, as well as crashing instances so that we can find patterns of errors.
 With twenty years of experience leading game development teams, Tracy Fullerton, along with the team at the Game Innovation Lab, will strive to produce a deployable version of the game with no crashing or limiting bugs present.